 What’s the best time to visit Bali?

-Few facts about Bali:
+a Few facts about Bali

 Children have very similar names, as Wayan, Made, Nyoman and Ketut all translate to first born, second born and so on.

 One Day in Bali itinerary (Kuta + Surrounds)

-Ubud is a great mid day activity, hidden amongst the mountains.
-This little treasure is home to monkey temples, cheap massages, and beautiful markets.
-Head into the temple with some bananas -make sure to keep them close to you- as the monkeys know how to steal things!
-Feed a few monkeys, and explore this deep green temple in all of its glory.
-The monkeys do fight over food, and could be carrying diseases, so be careful when feeding them!
+Head to the Sacred Monkey Forest Sanctuary, a natural habitat of Balinese long tailed monkeys.
+Bring some bananas and make sure to keep them close to you – the monkeys know how to steal things!
+Feed a few monkeys and explore this deep green temple in all its glory.
+The monkeys do fight over food and could be carrying diseases, so be careful when feeding them!

-Wander around the local spas, and drop in for a quick massage – which shouldn’t ever cost more than ten dollars.
-If you’re looking for another cheap, and tasty place to eat either head to one of the local cafes (folk), or ask a local to direct you to their restaurant.
+Wander around the local spas and drop in for a quick massage.
+It shouldn’t ever cost more than ten dollars.
+If you’re looking for another cheap and tasty place to eat, either head to one of the local cafes (folk), or ask a local to direct you to their restaurant.
 Try to eat local food in the mountains, as you have a lower chance of getting sick.

 If you arrive at Uluwatu well before sunset, head down to the beach for a swim and relax in the white sand under the sun.
 Only experienced surfers should attempt paddling out into Uluwatu’s waves.
 This is due to the fact that waves on this beach crash into jagged rocks, as well the best waves barrel above a reef.
 If you are looking to learn to surf, try Seminyak which doesn’t have this problem.

 Head up to Single Fin for sunset.
 This is a great spot, but be aware that it fills up very quickly, so arrive early if you want a seat.
-Grab a marg, listen to some cruisy coastal tunes, and watch the sky melt into a yellow mess.
-This is a great way to finish your day, and the pizza’s are to die for!
+Grab a marg, listen to some cruisy coastal tunes and watch the sky melt into a yellow mess.
+This is a great way to finish your day, and the pizzas are to die for!

-Extra Tips for Visiting Bali:
+Extra Tips for Visiting Bali

-Choose to either hire scooters, and explore Bali at your own pace, or source other transport.
-You can hire a driver for about $30US a day, or you can catch taxi’s in between locations.
-Make sure to only get in metered taxis, at night time and in peak areas, taxis may charge extra fees.
+– Choose to either hire scooters and explore Bali at your own pace, or source other transport.
+You can hire a driver for about $30US a day, or you can catch taxis in between locations.
+Make sure to only get in metered taxis -at night time and in peak areas, taxis may charge extra fees.
 Just like purchasing goods, you can barter with taxi drivers, but agree on a price before you hop in the car, otherwise you forfeit bargaining rights.

-With the abundance of tourists flocking to Bali every year it can be hard to find a quiet spot to catch up on some reading.
-If you’re looking for this kind of break, jump on the first boat to the Gilli Islands, and soak up some sun on one of the more peaceful islands in Indonesia.
+– With the abundance of tourists flocking to Bali every year. it can be hard to find a quiet spot to catch up on some reading.
+If you’re looking for this kind of break, jump on the first boat to the Gilli Islands and soak up some sun on one of the more peaceful islands in Indonesia.